• Skip to main content

 How to make broccoli smoothie taste good

-What part of broccoli to use in a smoothie
+What part of broccoli is best to use in a smoothie

-I used a combination of florets and stalk - you won’t need to remove the tough outer layer from the stalk.
+You can use all parts of broccoli!
+I used a combination of florets and stalk, but you can use either one of them.
+All parts of broccoli are nutritious, with stems having a higher fibre content and - you won’t need to remove the tough outer layer from the stalk.
 Simply combine with the other ingredients and puree until smooth.
-You can use either fresh or frozen broccoli.

 Equipment you’ll need